ovska/FlameCsv/docs/docs/source-generator.md

 Simply apply the attribute to a `partial class`.
 The generated converter supports parsing and formatting numbers, enum names,
 @"System.Runtime.Serialization.EnumMemberAttribute", and case-insensitive parsing of both UTF-16 and UTF-8 data.
-The converter also correctly handles oddities on both UTF-8 and UTF-16, such as surrogates and non-ASCII data (emojis).
+The converter also correctly handles oddities on both UTF-8 and UTF-16, such as surrogates and non-ASCII data like emojis, and intelligently switches between raw byte/memory manipulation and transcoding to chars when necessary.

 ```cs
 [CsvEnumConverter<char, DayOfWeek>]